 4.6 We reserve the right to amend the agenda or programme of any of the Services at any time without any liability to you.

-4.7 For the avoidance of doubt, whenever we provide a refund of the training fees paid to us, we shall not be obliged to refund any travel expenses that
+4.7 For the avoidance of doubt, whenever we provide a refund of the fees paid to us, we shall not be obliged to refund any travel or other expenses that you have incurred.

 5. Price and payment

-5.1 The price of the Services will be as quoted on our site from time to time, except in cases of obvious error where the error could have reasonably been recognised by you as a mis-pricing.
+5.1 The price of the Services will be as quoted on our site from time to time, or as agreed between us, except in cases of obvious error where the error could have reasonably been recognised by you as a mis-pricing.

 5.2 We are under no obligation to provide the Services to you at an incorrect (lower) price, even after we have sent you a Confirmation Email, if the pricing error is obvious and could have reasonably been recognised by you as a mis-pricing.

-5.3 These prices include VAT, unless otherwise specified.
+5.3 Our fees exclude VAT, unless otherwise specified.

-5.4 Our prices include our travel to central London but if we agree to travel to a venue outside of central London, we will charge travelling expenses at a rate of 45p per mile or the price of first class return rail ticket and taxi fares.
+5.4 Our fees include our travel to central London but if we agree to travel to a venue outside of central London, we reserve the right to charge travelling expenses at a rate of 45p per mile or the price of first class return rail ticket and taxi fares.

-5.5 Prices are liable to change at any time, but changes will not affect orders in respect of which we have already sent you an Invoice.
+5.5 Our fees are liable to change at any time, but changes will not affect orders in respect of which we have already sent you an Invoice.

 5.8 Time for payment shall be of the essence of the Contract.